axd6044-sketch/Bioinformatics-course-projects/Week02/README.md

 #Feature- Pseudogene

 “A sequence that closely resembles a known functional gene, but is generally non-functional as a consequence of mutations that prevent its expression or translation.”
-How they arise:
+"How they arise:
 Duplication — a gene is copied, but one copy accumulates mutations that disable it.
 Retrotransposition — an mRNA is reverse-transcribed back into DNA and inserted into the genome, but lacks proper regulatory elements.
 Unitary loss — the only copy of a gene in the genome becomes nonfunctional through mutations.
 In annotations (like this  GFF3):
 A pseudogene feature marks the genomic coordinates of such a gene.
-Often, you’ll also see pseudogenic_transcript entries beneath them, representing the “ghost” transcripts they would have produced.
+Often, you’ll also see pseudogenic_transcript entries beneath them, representing the “ghost” transcripts they would have produced."
 ```
 ## 9. What are the top-ten most annotated feature types (column 3) across the genome?
 ### Input